Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 A study suggests stopping the use of Sildenafil (Viagra) in cases where Central Serous Chorioretinopathy appears.

 Viagra works by inhibiting the PDE-5 enzymes to increase blood flow.
-As per an article, Viagra in the process can also affect a related retinal enzyme to cause a rapid or gradual loss of vision.
+As per an article, this process can also affect a related retinal enzyme to cause a rapid or gradual loss of vision.

 Viagra can also interact with a rare inherited eye disease called Retinitis Pigmentosa.